 Your lead mentor in school works very closely with the School direct programme lead to ensure that school based training programmes align with and enhance the University Teaching programme.

 All Lead mentors across the School Direct Federations and Partnerships meet regularly with the School Direct team to review trainee progress; undertake joint moderation visits and discuss programme developments.
-School based staff also contributes to University teaching sessions.
+School based staff also contribute to University teaching sessions.

 The course provides opportunities to test understanding and learning informally through the completion of practice or ‘formative’ assignments.
 Each module has one or more formal or ‘summative’ assessments which are graded and count towards the overall module grade.

 Assessment methods include subject assignments, subject profiles and individual subject assessment tasks.
 You will engage in a range of assessments during school experience, all of which combine as components towards your final award.